aistabci/abci-docs/en/docs/containers.md

 ## Singularity

-!!! warning
-    We have stopped offering Singularity 2.6 at the end of March 2021.

 [Singularity](https://www.sylabs.io/singularity/) is available on the ABCI System.
 Available version is SingularityPRO 3.9.
 To use Singularity, set up user environment by the `module` command.